inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 * **Display +/- Lines of Context**: Set the number of context lines to display around each match line in the search results.
 * **Search Only for Matches per Page**:  Instead of displaying match lines for each page with a match, display the number of matches on the page.
 * **Use Metric(s)**: Use colors in the statistical report for items that meet your metrics.
 This makes it easier to see which items deserve your focus and attention.
 You can use any/all of the following item metrics:
 	1. *n* or more matches
 	2. *n* or more pages with matches
 	3. *n* or more pages with matches per 100 pages
 	4. *n* or more clustered matches
 	5. *n* or more clusters

-A "cluster" is a page with *n* or more matches on it.
+>A "cluster" is a page with *n* or more matches on it.
 So a "clustered match" is any match that appears on a page with *n* or more matches on it.
 In addition, you can use two "meta-metrics," which will tell you which items meet *n* of the metrics above.

 * **Use Filter(s)**: Display only those pages/items that meet some/all of your metric(s).
 Filters go the extra step of omitting altogether (from the search results) the pages/items that fall short of your metrics.
 This makes it even easier to focus on the pages/items with high enough scores according to your metrics.
 Each metric can be used as the basis for a filter.
 And filters come in two types: the first filter excludes items from the item list in the main header; the second filter omits an item's matches (if any) from the body of the results.
 * **[Output Panel]**: Set all of your output options, all at once, in one window (with the exception of setting specific page ranges).

 ## Viewing Search Results

 While Inquerex is performing your search, you should see a white dot underneath the app icon in the dock.
 There is no real-time progress indicator.
 When the search is complete, a pop-up window will appear to let you know.
 In that window, you can click "View Results" to open the search results in your default PDF viewer.
 When you launch Inquerex for the first time, after you accept the End-User License Agreement and click "Start," Inquerex will ask you where you want to save your search results files.
 The default location is the Desktop.
 Wherever you choose to save your search results, that's where you'll find them when the search is complete.
-You can change the file naming conventions for search results in the settings (see below).
+You can change the file naming conventions for search results in the settings.txt file (see below).
 Your search results PDF files can be annotated.
 And you can search them, too.

 ## Your Inquerex Folder